Think Before You Act: Decision Transformers with Working Memory: Introduction

-To validate our approach, we evaluate \name~ on Atari games, as used in Multi-game Decision Transformer (MDT)~\citep{DBLP:conf/nips/LeeNYLFGFXJMM22}, and Meta-World environments, as used in Prompt Decision Transformer (PDT)~\citep{DBLP:conf/icml/XuSZLZTG22} and Hyper-Decision Transformer (HDT)\citep{DBLP:journals/corr/abs-2304-08487}.
-Our results show that \name~improves generalization and adaptability with fewer model parameters and less training time.
+To validate our approach, we evaluate \name in two environments and compare against a set of strong baselines: (a) Atari games: we compare against Multi-game Decision Transformer \citep[MDT,][]{DBLP:conf/nips/LeeNYLFGFXJMM22} and Recurrent Memory Decision Transformer \citep[RMDT,][]{bessonov2023recurrent}; (b) Meta-World environments: we compare against Prompt Decision Transformer \citep[PDT,][]{DBLP:conf/icml/XuSZLZTG22} and Hyper-Decision Transformer \citep[HDT,][]{DBLP:journals/corr/abs-2304-08487}.
+Our results show that \name improves generalization and adaptability with fewer model parameters and less training time.